-Proposed uses on the Pier apron will continue to be a mix of commercial passenger vessels, which may include commuter service and water taxi service in addition to existing vessel types.
+existing vessel types.
 The WDP proposes wider aprons on each side of the Pier extending out from Seaport Boulevard.
-On the east side of the Pier, the apron expansion will allow for enhanced truck access to proposed loading dock entrances, providing relief to truck and pedestrian traffic conflict and further protect water-dependent uses along the apron, while being compatible with future expansion of water transportation facilities.
-On the west side of the Pier, apron expansion of will support ongoing commercial passenger vessel activity, including in-harbor excursions or passenger service such as existing service to Provincetown.
+On the east side of the Pier, the apron expansion will allow for enhanced water transportation and Harborwalk uses.
+The apron expansion will also allow improved truck access to relocated loading dock entrances, providing relief to pedestrian and truck conflicts and further protect water-dependent uses along the apron, while being compatible with future expansion of water transportation facilities.
+On the west side of the Pier, apron expansion will support ongoing commercial passenger vessel activity, including in-harbor excursions or passenger service such as existing service to Provincetown.